Michaelangel007/easing/README.md

 ![In Back Polynomial Degree 4](pics/tutorial/in_back_poly_degree_4.png) FIXME

-To solve this polynomial equation of degree 4, use your favorite symbolic calculator, such as [GNU Octave](https://octave-online.net/)
+To solve this polynomial equation of degree 4, use your favorite symbolic calculator, such as [GNU Octave](https://octave-online.net/).
 Don't worry if you're not familiar with GNU Octave, here are the 2 links that we need:

 * [Output Precision](https://www.gnu.org/software/octave/doc/interpreter/Terminal-Output.html)
 * [Finding Roots](https://www.gnu.org/software/octave/doc/interpreter/Finding-Roots.html#Finding-Roots)

-Solving the roots:
+Here are the GNU Octave commands to find the roots:

 ```Matlab
     format long;